Gus303/Study-Project/README.md

-# ReactTest
+# My project
-My first project in react and JavaScript
+My first project in react and JavaScript using the things that i learned and still learning